RaVbaker/Johny-php/Readme.md

 It is easy to use PHP framework.
 With support for layouts and templates.
 Without models and multiple controllers but if you need it you can do it with _App_s and _DataSource_s.

-Great tool to build simple sites which uses various data sources.
+Great tool to build simple sites which uses various data sources like APIs, NoSQLs, files, XMLs, RSS and more.

 ## More info?